Quality of life indicators - productive or main activity

 An employee is considered as having a temporary job if employer and employee agree that its end is determined by objective conditions, such as a specific date, the completion of an assignment, or the return of an employee who is temporarily replaced.
 Such contracts are referred to by a variety of names, including temporary contracts, limited duration contracts or fixed-term contracts.
 Typical cases include: people in seasonal employment; people engaged by an agency or employment exchange and hired to a third party to perform a specific task (unless there is a written work contract of unlimited duration); people with specific training contracts.

-Temporary contracts might provide an entry point into the labour market, for example for people with little or no experience, the unemployed or people trying to return to work after a period outside the labour market; furthermore, some people may choose to work under temporary contracts for a number of reasons, for example to gain a variety of different experiences or to accommodate particular personal or family circumstances; temporary contracts may offer greater flexibility which may be appreciated by some employees.
-However, depending on national regulations, people working on temporary contracts might receive different conditions from permanent workers, for example with respect to financial benefits and/or training, which, along with the generally less secure nature of temporary contracts, may impact on a person’s quality of life.
+Temporary contracts might provide an entry point into the labour market, for example for people with little or no experience, the unemployed or people trying to return to work after a period outside the labour market.
+Some people may choose to work under temporary contracts for a number of reasons, for example to gain a variety of different experiences or to accommodate particular personal or family circumstances; temporary contracts may offer greater flexibility which may be appreciated by some employees.
+However, depending on national regulations, people working on temporary contracts might receive conditions different from those given to permanent workers (for example with respect to financial benefits and/or training), which, along with the generally less secure nature of temporary contracts, may impact on a person’s quality of life.

-Around one in seven (14.4 %) working-age employees (15-64 years) in the EU-28 worked under temporary contracts in 2017 and around 1 in 12 (7.8 %) were employees who worked under temporary contracts because they could not find a permanent job; in other words, more than half of all workers with temporary contracts could not find work with a permanent contract and so their temporary working status can be considered to be involuntary.
+Around one in seven (15.1 %) working-age employees (15-64 years) in the EU-27 worked under temporary contracts in 2019 and around 1 in 12 (7.9 %) were employees who worked under temporary contracts because they could not find a permanent job.
+In other words, more than half of all workers with temporary contracts (52.1 %) could not find work with a permanent contract and so their temporary working status can be considered to be involuntary.

 Involuntary part-time employment

-In a majority of the EU Member States, the proportion of involuntary part-time workers was higher among men than among women.
-However, this is not the case in all Member States: in Portugal, the incidence of involuntary part-time work was 4.6 points higher for women than the overall average (for women and men), with smaller gaps — but still with higher rates for women — also recorded in Latvia, Finland, Slovenia, the Czech Republic, Luxembourg, Denmark, Poland and Lithuania; this situation was also observed in two of the EFTA countries (Iceland and Norway).
-The largest gender gaps for the incidence of involuntary part-time employment were in Bulgaria and Romania, where the rates for women were more than 10 points lower than the overall average.
+At EU level, among males 33.0 % were involuntarily part-time working, among female part-time employed, the proportion was at 23.5 %.
+In the majority of the EU Member States, the proportion of involuntary part-time workers was higher among men than among women.
+However, this was not the case in all countries: in Portugal, the incidence of involuntary part-time work was 8.0 percentage points higher for women than for men, with smaller gaps — but still with higher rates for women — also recorded in Finland, Slovenia, Lithuania and Luxembourg.
+The opposite situation was encountered in the other Member States, with the biggest differences recorded in Romania (22.9 percentage points), Bulgaria (20.8 pp) and Italy (18.5 pp).

 Income and benefits